Philippine Engineering Corporation vs. CIR

 Ruling

-- The Court held that the Court of Industrial Relations had jurisdiction over the case because jurisdiction over the subject matter is determined by the allegations in the complaint, which explicitly charged unfair labor practice under Section 4(a) of Republic Act No. 875, falling within the CIR's exclusive jurisdiction under Section 5(a) of the same Act.
+- Procedural: The CIR has jurisdiction.
+Jurisdiction over subject matter is determined by the allegations in the complaint.
+The complaint explicitly alleged unfair labor practice under Section 4(a) of RA 875, bringing it within the CIR's exclusive cognizance under Section 5(a) of the same Act.
+The employer's defense of business closure does not divest the CIR of jurisdiction to determine if the closure was a pretext for ULP.

 - Substantive: